Skip to main content

 Translation

 The highest good is like water.
-Water excels at benefiting the myriad beings without contending.
-It dwells where the multitude loathe to be; Therefore it comes close to Dao.
-In dwelling, it excels at finding the right ground; In heart, it excels at depth; In giving, it excels at benevolence; In speech, it excels at trustworthiness; In governance, it excels at order; In affairs, it excels at competence; In action, it excels at timing.
-It is only because it does not contend That it is without fault.
+Water excels at benefiting the myriad beings yet does not contend.
+It settles where others disdain to dwell — thus it draws near to the Dao.
+In dwelling, excel at finding the right ground.
+In heart, excel at depth.
+In giving, excel at benevolence.
+In speech, excel at trustworthiness.
+In governance, excel at bringing order.
+In affairs, excel at competence.
+In action, excel at timing.
+It is precisely through not contending that one remains free of blame.

 Word Notes